1975 Septic Tank Design [Advantage, Disadvantage, Maintaince]

 Avoid Using Chemicals

-Using chemicals such as bleach and drain cleaners can harm the beneficial bacteria in the septic tank that help break down waste.
-Instead, use natural alternatives or bacterial septic tank treatments to help maintain a healthy balance in the tank.
+Using chemicals such as bleach and drain cleaners can harm the beneficial bacteria in the septic tank.
+These bacteria help break down waste.
+Instead, use natural alternatives or bacterial septic tank treatments.
+These help maintain a healthy balance in the tank.

 Protect the Tank From Damage